messede-degod/SF-UI/other/nginx/Readme.md

 ## Copy UI files
-- Run `make UI` if you have not already.
+- Run `make filebrowser` and then `make UI` if you have not already.
 - Copy the UI files to web root, `cp - r ui/dist/sf-ui/*  /var/www/html/`
-- Adjust your nginx configurations  web root config  if necessary.
+- Adjust your nginx configurations web root if necessary.

 ## Enable websocket proxypass
   - Edit `/etc/nginx.conf`